-Space Systems Engineer -> Degree in physics or engineering -> A levels in Physics, Maths, and Further Maths -> GCSEs in Triple Science and Maths
+Space Systems Engineer -> Degree in physics or engineering -> A Levels in Physics, Maths, and Further Maths -> GCSEs in Triple Science and Maths

-Astrobiologist -> Degree in biology or chemistry -> A levels in Biology, Chemistry, and Maths -> GCSEs in Triple Science and Maths
+Astrobiologist -> Degree in biology or chemistry -> A Levels in Biology, Chemistry, and Maths -> GCSEs in Triple Science and Maths

 Every job will have different requirements, as will different university courses.
-If you've got your hear set on Medicine at Bristol, then find out what the requirements there are.
+If you've got your heart set on Medicine at Bristol, then find out what the requirements there are.
 They may be different from those at Imperial.

 Technical jobs like being an engineer, a space scientist, or an astrobiologist require you to have a good scientific background.